 In addition to editing tracking preference on a one-off basis (above), you can make adjustments in bulk via API or CSV import (mentioned below).

 - One-Off Update: From the Contacts page, find the individual subscriber record to change and click the Edit button that appears when you hover over their record.
-Under the "Subscription" tab you can use the drop down to update a subscriber's tracking preference between "Allowed" and "Not Allowed".
+Under the "Subscription" tab (left) you can use the drop down to update a subscriber's tracking preference between "Allowed" and "Not Allowed".

 - CSV Import: You can bulk update multiple users tracking preferences or include tracking preference in your regularly scheduled CSV imports by adding a "Tracking" column to your CSV.

-If you are using a custom FTP, this may need to be added to Delivra's custom mapping.
+If you are using a custom FTP, this may need to be added to our custom mapping (Contacts > Configuration> Import Mapping).

 - API: Our API calls will now include the ability to request a contact deleted.

 HOW WILL THIS IMPACT MY ANALYTICS?
 Note that subscribers who opt out of tracking opens, clicks, forwards, shares, clickstream, and Google Analytics will not show in your reporting for those metrics.
 When reviewing analytics, keep in mind the percentage of subscribers you have whose behavioral data you may not see.

 HOW WILL THIS IMPACT AUTOMATION AND TRIGGERS?
 As above, if a subscriber opts out of tracking behavioral data like opens or clicks their actions will not be recorded in behavioral automation flows (ex. automations that include flag events like "opened previous campaign" - it will look as if they did not open the campaign) or behavioral triggered segments (ex. a segment for all openers that clicked a certain link).